homhlest/BullsAndCows/README.md

 # BullsAndCows
 This program is a version of Bulls and Cows game (code-breaking game).
-The numerical version of the game is usually played with 4 digits.

 The numerical version of the game is usually played with 4 digits, but can be played with any number of digits.
 On a sheet of paper, the players each write a 4-digit secret number.
 The digits must be all different.